 Throughout this period, I didn’t have to worry about charging my phone like I usually would when using a smartphone.

 Because my job requires I use social media, there were times I had to check Twitter using Tweet Deck.
 At other times I used a colleague’s smartphone to get the information needed.

 Before going on the detox, I believed I would miss out on a ton of things.
 But I realised that if the information weren’t so important, I wouldn’t be aware of it so there was practically no fear of missing out (FOMO) at that point.

 Social media has become an integral part of our daily lives and we often forget that it isn’t real life, and more could be achieved when it does not distract us.
 Here are some of my achievements in the two weeks away from social media.

 It was always a battle to drop my smartphone and do any meaningful reading before my detox.
 A battle I largely lost because I struggled to focus on whatever material I was reading.
 Since I mostly read ebooks, notifications from social networks were unavoidable.
 Nevertheless, this isn’t peculiar to me alone.

-A study by Common Sense Media found that half of the teens studied say they often watch TV or use social media while doing homework, and 60% say they text while doing homework.
+A study by Common Sense Media (PDF) found that half of the teens studied say they often watch TV or use social media while doing homework, and 60% say they text while doing homework.